jacksonmmaynard-oss/XenonDS/README.md

 > 14.8 FPS in the current test scene.
 Audio, saves, a ROM browser, and broad
 > compatibility testing are not implemented yet.

+> **Project status:** Architecture transition.
+XenonDS v0.6.1 successfully
+> executes Nintendo DS software on real Xbox 360 hardware using the DeSmuME
+> interpreter, but profiling shows that this implementation cannot reach
+> full speed through frontend optimization alone.
+Development is now focused
+> on replacing the execution core while preserving the proven LibXenon
+> platform, input, storage, and video layers.

 ## What works

 - XeLL launch from FAT32 USB storage